CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster.md

 ## System Requirements

-NetQ for Ethernet and NVLink supports 3-node clusters with the following system requirements.
+This deployment model requires a cluster comprising a minimum of three nodes.
 Verify that *each node* in your cluster meets the VM requirements:

 | Resource | Minimum Requirements |
 | :--- | :--- |